Dakar Fashion Week returns to the baobab forest to promote "inclusive" fashion - ExBulletin

 “I don’t want to live with fashion like the European diktat tells us,” Ndiaye said.
 “I want women who are so many different things, more than bodies.”

-Report by Elodie Toto; Written by Cooper Inveen; Editing by William Mallard
+(Reporting by Elodie Toto; Writing by Cooper Inveen; Editing by William Mallard)

 Sources